utah-cs4470-sp23/class/hw11/README.md

 You are now ready to start the loop body.
 (It needs a label so you can jump back to it.

+First, compute the body of the loop.

+Once the body is computed, you'll need to add it to the loop counter.
+This will require different instructions for integer versus floating-point sums; again, details are in the [Assembly Handbook](../assembly.md)

-At the top of the loop body, we need to test whether all of the loop indices are in bounds, and adjust them if not.
-In the `sum [i : X, j :
-Y, k : Z] body` example above, this section of the generated code should be equivalent to the following C code:
+Finally, we need to increment the loop variables.
+We'll start with the innermost loop variable, but if we increment it past the loop bound, we'll reset it to 0 and increment the next loop variable.
+In the `sum [i : X, j : Y, k : Z] body` example above, this section of the generated code should be equivalent to the following C code:

+    k ++
-    if (k >= Z) {
+    if (k < Z) continue;
     k = 0;
     j++;
-    }
-    if (j >= Y) {
+    if (j < Y) continue;
     j = 0;
     i++;
-    }
-    if (i >= X) {
+    if (i < X) continue;
     break;

-    }
+Note that the variables here show up in reverse order.
+As long as you're not at the end of the loop, one of `continue` statements should trigger and bring you back to the start of the loop.
+Otherwise, the `break` statement exits the loop.

+If you don't understant how this code snippet works, do not start coding!
+This is the part that makes it a loop!
+For example, make sure you understand how the loop in [example.c](example.c) works.
+Feel free to ask questions about `example.c` on Discord if it's not clear.

 You can see the specific assembly code you'll need in the [Assembly Handbook](../assembly.md).
-Note that the variables here show up in reverse order.

-After you've corrected all of the indices, compute the body of the loop.
-It will have the correct values of the loop indices to work with.

-Once the body is computed, you'll need to add it to the loop counter.
-This will require different instructions for integer versus floating-point sums; again, details are in the [Assembly Handbook](../assembly.md)

-Finally, at the end of the loop, increment the innermost loop variable (in our running example, `k++`).

 After the loop, restore the stack by freeing all of the loop indices and loop bounds.
 The counter should end up at the top of the stack.